aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/format3d/_index.md

 ```

-the lighting angle.
+Gets the lighting angle.
 Range from 0 to 359.9 degrees.

 **Returns:**
 double